What lights should be shown on a parked car at night on an unlit public road?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-When a car is parked at night on an unlit public road, it is important to ensure that the vehicle is visible to other road users to prevent accidents.
-The correct choice indicates that at least one side lamp, both front and rear, should be illuminated on the side nearest to the center of the road.
-This practice enhances visibility and alerts approaching drivers that a vehicle is stationary, reducing the risk of collisions.
+When a car is parked at night on an unlit public road, it is important to ensure that the vehicle is visible to other road users.
+Having at least one side lamp on both the front and rear of the car illuminates the vehicle from the sides and makes it more noticeable, especially to approaching traffic.
+This is crucial for safety reasons, as it helps prevent accidents and ensures that other drivers are aware of the vehicle's presence.

 Subscribe